LucasBorboleta/jersi-js/README.md

 # jersi JS

-Jersi-JS is an implementation using the Web technologies (Javascript, CSS and HTML) of the rules of the abstract game JERSI.
+JERSI-JS is an implementation using Web technologies (Javascript, CSS and HTML) of the rules of the abstract game JERSI.

 This project acts as a preparation for the Board Game Arena implementation, at least for the GUI part.
 Indeed the server side of any Board Game Arena involves additional technologies: PHP and SQL.